 The legal minimum for paternity pay

-If your workplace does not offer enhanced paternity pay, you must pay the employee whichever of these is lower:
+If your workplace does not offer enhanced paternity pay, you must pay the employee Statutory Paternity Pay (SPP).
+This is whichever of these is lower:

 - 90% of their average weekly earnings

 An employee is eligible for SPP if they’re employed at the time of the birth.
 By the 15th week before the baby is due, they must also:

 - have worked continuously for the business for at least 26 weeks

 - earn on average at least £120 a week

 If an employer offers enhanced paternity pay, this must always be higher than SPP.

 There's a 15-week notice period to claim SPP for paternity.